Lea esta hoja informativa en español

 The same laws or principles you may want to use against the person who you believe harmed you can easily be used against you.

 Further, communities that are already subject to more than their share of policing and incarceration tend to bear the highest burden of HIV-related charges, such as sex workers (or those thought to be engaging in sex work) and communities of color.
-For instance, in Australia, CJ Palmer, a transgender woman who has worked as a sex worker in the past, was convicted of grievous bodily harm in a case of alleged HIV transmission to a past partner.
-CJ is now serving a harsh sentence -- in a men's prison, even though she is a woman, which makes the punishment even worse.
+For instance, in Australia, CJ Palmer, a transgender woman who worked as a sex worker in the past, was convicted of grievous bodily harm in a case of alleged HIV transmission to a past partner.
+CJ served a harsh sentence in a men's prison, even though she is a woman – a potentially life-threatening punishment.

 What about people who "intentionally infect" others with HIV?
 Shouldn't they be punished?

 Under current laws and practices, punishments are extremely harsh compared to the supposed harm caused.
 For instance, in the US state of Texas, a man received a 35-year sentence for assault with a deadly weapon after spitting at a police officer, when spit does not even transmit HIV.
-Further, the definition of intent tends to be so broad that it encompasses instances in which no harm whatsoever was intended.
+This is a perfect example of the harsh HIV-related enhancements described above.

 What if someone living with HIV, including a partner, rapes or molests someone else?

-There are laws against sexual violence for such cases.
-However, these laws are unfortunately often poorly enforced, especially when the rape happens within a marriage.
-Criminalizing people because of their HIV status does not protect women from sexual assault.
+There are general, non-HIV-specific laws against sexual violence for such cases.
+However, these laws are unfortunately often poorly enforced.
+Criminalizing people because of their HIV status does not protect women or anyone from sexual assault.
 It is a crime to rape; it is not a crime to live with HIV.

 My partner didn't tell me he was living with HIV, and now I'm living with it.
 I feel that I have been harmed.
 Isn't my only option to send him to jail?

-It is understandable to be angry if you acquire HIV and believe it is someone else's fault because they didn't tell you they were living with HIV, or they lied when you asked them about their HIV status, or if for whatever reason you felt unable to ask for condom use during sexual encounters.
-But living with HIV does not have to be a death sentence and prosecuting (taking legal action against) someone could be.
-Pressing charges against a past sexual partner might feel like the right thing to do, but it can put that person in jail for decades or require them to register as a sex offender.
-As the person who brought the charges, you may also have the most personal details about your life exposed in court and in the media -- including your own HIV status.
+It is understandable to be angry or feel betrayed if you acquire HIV and believe it is someone else's fault because they didn't tell you they were living with HIV; or they did not respond truthfully when you asked them about their HIV status; or if for whatever reason you felt unable to ask for condom use during sexual encounters.
+And yes, you have experienced a life-changing diagnosis and may feel distraught or confused.
+Still, by no means is your life over.
+People with HIV can live long, dignified lives thanks to advances in treatment.
+Taking legal action against a past sexual partner might feel like the right thing to do, but it can put that person in jail for decades and/or require them to register as a sex offender, which can ruin a person's life.

 Sometimes people file a complaint with the police and then change their mind, but it is too late.
 Once the police open an investigation, changing your mind may not stop an investigation and prosecution.
 Furthermore, this pattern opens the accuser up to further criminalization if they are also living with HIV.
 People may begin by pressing charges and leave with a case against them.
-The same laws or principles you may want to use against the person who you believe harmed you can easily be used against you.
-Think carefully before starting a legal process you might later regret.
+The same laws you may feel drawn to use in this moment could just as easily be used against you, and many people living with HIV have experienced that firsthand.

 Alternative approaches to healing rifts in communities and relationships that may result from instances of HIV transmission need to be further explored.
 One alternative to criminal law is restorative justice, which focuses on repairing harm by seeking redress for those who feel they were harmed and amends from those who may have caused that harm.
 This option avoids the brutal consequences of involvement in the criminal justice system for individuals, their families and communities.

-Finally, it is widely believed that HIV stigma plays a major role in why living with HIV continues to be so difficult for so many people.
-The existence of these laws worsens that stigma and has a negative impact on the lives of people with HIV.
+Finally, HIV stigma plays a major role in why living with HIV continues to be so difficult for so many people.
+The existence of these laws worsens that stigma and has a negative impact on quality of life for people with HIV.

 I've heard that "Undetectable Equals Untransmittable."
 How can we use this information to fight these unfair, outdated laws?